WICG/local-peer-to-peer/EXPLAINER.md

 - In-App Sharing, quickly share group photos or videos with friends without relying on cloud services
 - Run a 2 players web game on two mobile phones, synching messages between two players instantly
 - Ephemeral groups support: Share files to a group with a single “push” vs. sending to each friend one at a time
+- An app that allows humanitarian field workers in remote areas with no connectivity to gather, synchronize, review, and edit data offline for several days, the data can then be synchronized with the central server when internet connection becomes available

 ![Game 2](./images/n4.svg)